 Many couples also wish to forego condoms and other barriers, and choose to practice NFP to deepen their intimacy.

 Deciding to practice NFP and choosing which method will work best for you is a very personal decision.
-Whatever your reason for wanting to learn the Marquette Method of NFP, I would be glad to work with you.
+Whatever your reason for wanting to learn the Marquette Method of NFP, we would be glad to work with you at Vitae Fertility.